 Every October Athletico celebrates National Physical Therapy Month as a way to recognize our hard-working therapists and the positive impact physical therapy has on people’s lives.
 During this month, our staff also make it a priority to participate in PT Day of Service (PTDOS), which is a global initiative that encourages physical therapists to give back and make a positive impact in their community.
 In 2017, our staff participated through an assortment of activities, from fundraisers for a local Children’s Hospital to corporate donations to cleaning up highways.
 Click here to read more about our 2017 PTDOS initiatives.

-To combat concussions in young hockey players, Athletico continued its partnership with the Chicago Blackhawks, the Amateur Hockey Association of Illinois (AHAI) and NorthShore University Health System for the A Step aHead initiative.
+To combat concussions in young hockey players, Athletico continued its partnership with the Chicago Blackhawks and the Amateur Hockey Association of Illinois (AHAI) for the A Step aHead initiative.
 Through A Step aHead, Athletico provides free baseline concussion testing to AHAI members ages 13-18.
 In addition, Athletico supports educational lectures throughout the community, including providing information on concussion signs, symptoms and treatment options.

 Athletico has been supporting the Arthritis Foundation for nearly 20 years.
 Arthritis is one of the most prevalent chronic health problems and the leading cause of disability among Americans over age 15, and Athletico is dedicated to supporting patients who are fighting the disease.
 Athletico has partnered with the Arthritis Foundation not only through treatments in our clinics, but also with annual donations to assist the Arthritis Foundation in its mission toward prevention, control and finding a cure.